Heavens01/Crowd_Funding_Project/README.md

     forge script script/DeployFundMe.s.sol:DeployFundMe --rpc-url <your_rpc_url> --private-key <your_private_key>
     ```

-    OR run this is you have encrypted your private key and have a keystore
+    OR run this if you have encrypted your private key and have a keystore

     ```bash
     forge script script/DeployFundMe.s.sol:DeployFundMe --rpc-url <your_rpc_url> --account <your_keystore_account_name>